ipeirotis/introduction-to-python/README.md

 * [Videos for the class](https://www.youtube.com/playlist?list=PLqAPn_b_yx0TBDqe5-AMSed6sYzMj9qkN)

-## Exercises for `nbgrader` (for Educators)

-* If you would like to get access to the autograded assignments that we have developed, please contact me at `panos@stern.nyu.edu`.

 ## Recommended Books

 * [Python for Everybody: Exploring Data In Python 3](https://www.py4e.com/book): This is a textbook for students that are learning Python as their first programming language, with the objective of using programming to handle and analyze data.